peer-observer/peer-observer/extractors/rpc/README.md

           Disable quering and publishing of `uptime` data --disable-getnettotals
+          Disable quering and publishing of `getnettotals` data --disable-getmemoryinfo
-          Disable quering and publishing of `getnettotals` data -h, --help
+          Disable quering and publishing of `getmemoryinfo` data -h, --help
           Print help
   -V, --version